-So, if you have questions like “should I franchise my business,” in this guide we’ll walk you through the process for determining whether or not your business is franchisable and whether or not franchising may be right for you.
+In this guide we'll walk you through the process for determining whether or not your business is franchisable and if you should franchise your business.

 To speak with our team, discuss your business, and decide whether or not franchising is right for you, call us at (718) 979-8688 or contact us.